gvsu-cis350/base/docs/InstructionsForCreatingEscapeRooms.md

         * Code.
 Type the key code for the room.
 If there is no code for this room, type null.
 Please note that you cannot have a key for a room be "null" as that is not compatible with this program.
         * Connected Rooms.
 Please enter the names of the rooms that can be accessed from within this room.
 Separate each name with a space so that the program can distinguish between them.
         * Keys.
 Please enter the names of the keys that are within the room, separate each name with a space so that the program can distinguish between them.
     * Key.
 These lines will start with "Key: ".
-Then you will enter the name of the escape room, followed by a "|" pipe character and the names of the rooms that that key unlocks, separated by spaces.
+Then you will enter the name of the key, followed by another ": " and a list of names of the rooms that that key unlocks, separated by commas.
     * Map.
 These lines will start with "Map: " and then will have the filepath to a file that contains the image you would like displayed as the overall map for your escape room.